Keep Asian American and Pacific Islander travellers supported

 • Travellers with an invisible disability

-• Travellers who are in the LGBT+ community
+• Travellers who are in the LGBTQ+ community

 • Travellers who are transgender and/or non-binary